Da-Noodle-Man/Chronos-Times-End/README.md

 ### Phase 3: True Form (Rewind)
 Upon reaching 0 HP in Phase 2, the AI triggers a `CallDeferred` rewind sequence, restoring his health pool and overriding his previous cooldown timers.
 * **Enhanced AI:** Phase 3 introduces advanced combo chains (`interceptorCombo`, `enragerCombo`).
+Every attack from Phase 2 (Sweep, Jump, Orbs, Gluttony) is executed in a highly enhanced, faster variant.
 If the player attempts to "kite" the boss by staying too far away, Chronos detects the distance and punishes the player with an immediate teleport and a 6-orb barrage.
 * **Clockwork Cleave (Ultimate):** At 66% and 33% health thresholds, Chronos enters an `UltimateOverride` state, halting all standard logic to execute a massive, multi-stage rotating laser sweep that blankets the entire Tartarus arena.